rham0917/MuCuteClient2/README.md

 ---

-## 📄 License
+## License

-MuCuteClient is licensed under the **GNU General Public License v3.0**.
+MuCuteClient is licensed under the **GNU General Public License v3.0 (GPLv3)**.

 ### ✅ Permitted Uses

 - Personal use and modification.
 - Creating content (e.g., videos or showcases) using MuCuteClient.
+- Redistributing the original or modified source code, provided you include the same GPLv3 license and make the source code available.

 ### ❌ Prohibited Uses

-- Redistributing or selling modified versions.
+- Distributing modified versions **without** including source code and the GPLv3 license.
-- Using the MuCuteClient name or logo to imply official affiliation.
+- Using the MuCuteClient name or logo in a way that implies official affiliation or endorsement.
-- Claiming ownership of the project or its source code.
+- Claiming ownership of the project or its original source code.

 ---